 In this sense, it is not just the venue that has changed — from the gallery to the street — but the content, too.
 “Before the revolution we were falling into clichés and trying to express things between brackets,” says Khaled Hafez, a prominent Egyptian artist in the traditional gallery setting.
 “But since 9/11, more and more political issues are being expressed in art installation practices.
 The Arab Spring has really accelerated that.”

-Political artists following on from the Constructivists, include German anti-fascist artist John Heartfield, who devised a form of photomontage that became a weapon against the rise of Nazism.
+Political artists following on from the Constructivists include German anti-fascist artist John Heartfield, who devised a form of photomontage which became a weapon against the rise of Nazism.
 His work was so powerful that he was high on the Nazi hit list and had to flee Germany.

 The latest upsurge in revolutionary street art over the past year has rudely challenged many of the sacred cows in traditional art circles, paralleling the population’s political awakening.
-Ideas of what constitutes art, where art is shown and who makes art have all been shaken violently.
+Ideas of what constitutes art, where art is shown, who does art have all been shaken violently.

 But the fight against the gallery-based model has been largely successful over the past year, and the traditional art world is now playing catch-up.
 More traditional, gallery-based art elites in the West have pushed back over the past decade – and this is no different in Egypt.

-“There is a very reactionary strand in the art world that says that you shouldn’t make work that’s overtly political,” says Peter Kennard (who, in the spirit of full disclosure, also happens to be my father), a senior lecturer in photography at the Royal College of Art in London, and one of the United Kingdom’s most prominent political artists.
+“There is a very reactionary strand in the art world that says that you shouldn’t make work that’s overtly political,” says Peter Kennard, a senior lecturer in photography at the Royal College of Art in London, and one of the UK’s most prominent political artists.
 “You can imply, but that’s also to do with the art world being about selling work.”
 He adds: “Our understanding of art has become over-aestheticized and I think the only thing that can change that, which is changing it, is the pressure of crisis in the world.”

 It is not just the art world that is fearful of this new army of artistic and political revolutionaries.
 Centers of unaccountable power over the past year have demonstrated a fanatical aversion to creative thought and production.